nolancon/rmd-operator/README.md

 Build binaries and create docker images for the operator and the node agent:

 `make all`

+*Note:* The Docker images built are `intel-rmd-operator:latest` and `intel-rmd-node-agent:latest`.
+Once built, these images should be stored in a remote docker repository for use throughout the cluster.

 ### Deploy
 The **deploy** directory contains all specifications for the required RBAC objects.
 These objects can be inspected and deployed individually or created all at once using rbac.yaml: